 There are a range of materials on codeine to assist health professionals:

 General practitioners with patients who may be opioid dependent can access support/advice from Drug and Alcohol Services at their Local Health District.
-Contact details and other information are available through ADIS
+Contact details and other information are available through ADIS or DASAS.

 Wholesalers and product sponsors